jgoulah/mastering-failure/oscon2015.md

 - ignores the complexity of an event, which is what should be explored if we are going to learn
 - leads directly to blaming things on human error

-^ there is no such thing as root cause
+^ there is no such thing as root cause or silver bullet

+^ or "Eureka part" - a single component that can be pointed to that ties causality into a neat bundle for us

+---

+# Nietzschean anxiety

+when situations appear both threatening and ambiguous we seem to demand a clear causal agency; because if we cannot establish this agency then the "problem" is potentially irresolvable

+^ It is the absence of this singular part that can bring on the sense of Nietzschean anxiety (pronounched nee chee ann)

 ---